 Oxnard College transforms lives by offering equitable access to multiple educational and career pathways.
 Our academic programs and student services prepare students to enrich their communities and to succeed socioeconomically, professionally, and personally.

-Oxnard College will advance equity-focused practices, rooted in anti-racism, in our instruction, services, and operations:
+Oxnard College will advance equity-focused practices, rooted in anti-racism, in our instruction, services, and operations.
+Oxnard College has also developed and approved the following Equity Statement: